xlladdins/xll/docs/Excel4MacrosT-Z.md

   - > If magnification is FALSE, the sheet is restored to normal 100%
     > magnification.

->
+> &nbsp;

 **Related Function**

-PRINT.PREVIEW   Previews pages and page breaks before printing.
+PRINT.PREVIEW&nbsp;&nbsp;&nbsp;Previews pages and page breaks before printing.

 Return to [top](#T)